The Radfords, seemingly nice (albeit slightly crazy) stars of 20 Kids and Counting, have just announced the birth of their 20th child.

 Good luck to them, I say!

-Thanks go to my buddies: Alice, Nikki, Emma, Erica, Sarah, Lisa, Faye, Kip, Anna, Donna, Jenny, Pat and Suzanne for their helpful, and less helpful, suggestions for inclusion.
+Thanks go to my buddies: Alice, Nikki, Emma, Erica, Sara, Lisa, Faye, Kip, Anna, Donna, Jenny, Pat and Suzanne for their helpful, and less helpful, suggestions for inclusion.
 Honestly, you don’t want to hear some of them.
 Made me laugh though.